Burgin-Lab/qdpr/README.md

 python /path/to/qdpr.py configuration.config
 ```

 Where `configuration.config` is the configuration file for the job you want to run.
-Configuration files that reproduce the work in the aforementioned publication are provided in the qdpr/data folder.
+Configuration files that reproduce the work in the aforementioned publication are provided in the `qdpr/data` folder.
+Documentation of the available options in the configuration file is available in `configuration.txt`.

 ### Copyright